sedwardsmarsh/ThorlabsLTStage.jl/devpi_guide.md

 # Devpi Setup Tutorial
-* This tutorial is based on [this guide](https://devpi.net/docs/devpi/devpi/stable/+doc/quickstart-releaseprocess.html).
-For more information, please refer to it.
+* For more information on Devpi please refer to [this guide](https://devpi.net/docs/devpi/devpi/stable/+doc/quickstart-releaseprocess.html).

 ## Installation requirements:
 * **Optional (but highly recommended):** you can create a virtual python environment to isolate your devpi packages from your system's python environment with the following commands.
-If you are famililar with additional python virtual environments, use your preferred environment:
+If you are familiar with python virtual environments, use your preferred environment:
-    1. Create the environment: `python3 -m venv <virtual environment path>`
+    1. Create the environment:
+     * [Linux] `python3 -m venv <virtual environment path>`
+     * [Windows] `python -m venv <virtual environment path>`
-    2. Activate the environment: `<virtual environment path>`
+    2. Activate the environment:
+     * [Linux] `source <virtual environment path>/bin/activate`
+     * [Windows] `<virtual environment path>/bin/activate`

 ## Setup:
 * **Open a terminal and run the following commands:**